 Not much else going on.
-The war is at its peak in B-town, Iraq, but it has quietly tapered off on the small screen.
 It’s rainy and cold out here.
 I’ve been outlining the next book, picking at the timeline and the characters.
 I still don’t have a name for it, but you’ll be the first to hear.

 It’s time to battle the subways and get home.